PureVPN Review 2025: Is the Low Cost Worth It?

 Yes, PureVPN covers all the basic needs of a VPN service: It protects your online data, can access streaming services internationally, and follows industry standards on encryption and no-log policies.

-But we did run into a few issues while using PureVPN.
-All connected servers significantly lowered internet speeds and occasionally we lost connection and had to switch to a different server.
+But we did run into a few issues while using PureVPN, like when testing out the kill switch.
 There was also some inconsistency in payment options, as sometimes Google Pay and cryptocurrency choices appeared and other times didn't.

-In general, PureVPN may be a good option if you are looking for an affordable no-frills VPN to protect your privacy and unblock streaming services abroad.
+In general, PureVPN may be a good option if you're looking for an affordable, no-frills VPN to protect your privacy and unblock streaming services abroad.
+But if you don't want to pay extra for advanced security features and tools, we recommend considering some of the best premium VPN providers

 Ultra-Fast Connection Thanks to Smart Server Selection